The University of Miami Florida’s Nurse Anesthesia School is now offering a BSN-DNP Nurse Anesthesia Track.

 Can I work as an RN while I’m in the program?

-Their program is intensive and requires many hours of study and preparation.
+Their program is intensive and preparation.
 Employment is strongly discouraged.

 How many vacation days am I given?

 They follow the University academic calendar, including all holidays and breaks.
 You will need to return from the winter holiday break one week early, but otherwise, you get the same days off as other students.